netw0rm/atlaskit/README.md

 [![node](https://img.shields.io/badge/node-6.10%2B-brightgreen.svg)]()
 [![npm](https://img.shields.io/badge/npm-3.8%2B-brightgreen.svg)]()

-Atlaskit is the Design Platform's implementation of ADG3.
+AtlasKit is the Design Platform's implementation of ADG3.
 It is a collection of reusable webcomponents that can be consumed independently (No more upgrade pains!).
 Each component is independently versioned and published to npm and can be installed through

 ```
 npm install @atlaskit/my-component-name